Bowtie-free graphs and generic automorphisms: Preliminaries

 \begin{proposition}{\rm \cite[Proposition 3.5.15]{changkeisler}} Let $\mathcal{K}$ be an elementary class of $\mathcal{L}$-structures closed under unions of chains.
 Let $T:=\Th(\mathcal{K})$ and $T^{ec}:=\Th(\mathcal{E}(\mathcal{K}))$.
 Then $T^{ec}$ is model complete if and only if $\mathcal{E}(\mathcal{K})$ is elementary. \end{proposition}

-We get back to our setting of graphs.
-Cherlin, Shelah, and Shi proved the following which in view of the proposition above shows that $T_\mathcal{F}^{ec}$ is model complete when $\mathcal{F}$ is finite.
+We now get back to our setting of graphs.
+Cherlin, Shelah, and Shi proved the following which in view of the proposition above shows that $T_\mathcal{F}^{ec}$ is model complete when the family $\mathcal{F}$ is finite.

 \begin{theorem}{\rm \cite[Theorem 1]{cherlinshelahshi}} Let $\mathcal{F}$ be a finite family of finite graphs.
 Then a countable graph $G \in \mathcal{E}_\mathcal{F}$ if and only if $G \models T_\mathcal{F}^{ec}$.
 Moreover, if every $F\in \mathcal{F}$ is connected, then $T_\mathcal{F}^{ec}$ is a complete theory. \end{theorem}